 Niue is a very safe country, and the government has declared it free of crime, homelessness, and unemployment.
 However, accidental injuries and accidents can always occur, no matter where you are.

-Here are some common risks that international travellers are exposed to in Niue:
+Here are some common risks that international travelers are exposed to in Niue:

 Yellow fever, typhoid, hepatitis A, and hepatitis B are common ailments in Niue.
 Practice standard precautions, and get appropriate vaccinations before traveling.